sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 Result - the `30GB` data cap was eaten up very quickly, the backup failed and the secondary WAN was now effectively offline until the next month, when the cap reset.

-{% picture 2018/outages/traffic-graph.png alt="Traffic graph of secondary WAN" %}
+{% asset 2018/outages/traffic-graph.png alt="Traffic graph of secondary WAN" %}
-{% picture 2018/outages/data-cap.png alt="Data cap full" %}
+{% asset 2018/outages/data-cap.png alt="Data cap full" %}

 An additional alert was thrown about the failure of the secondary WAN by Prometheus monitoring as soon as the cap was breached and the ISP blocked service.

-{% picture 2018/outages/haproxy-alert.png alt="HAProxy back-end down alert" %}
+{% asset 2018/outages/haproxy-alert.png alt="HAProxy back-end down alert" %}

 The alert reported that a cloud-based HAProxy load-balancer was no longer able to reach my firewall via the secondary WAN connection.
 This meant that when the primary WAN goes down again, all of my self-hosted webpages will become